 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
-As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
+As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may need help or protection.
 Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a referral to the Channel programme.
+Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
+A representative from the school may be asked to attend the Channel panel to help with this assessment.
+An individual's engagement with the programme is entirely voluntary at all stages.

-It is important that staff are able to recognise possible signs and indicators of radicalisation.
+It is important that staff can recognise possible signs and indicators of radicalisation.

-Children and young people may be vulnerable to exposure or involvement with groups or individuals who advocate violence as a means to a political or ideological end.
+Children and young people may be vulnerable to exposure or involvement with groups or individuals who advocate violence to a political or ideological end.
 From more than 4,000 referrals to the Channel process (A multi-agency safeguarding programme to identify and support people at risk of radicalisation) more than half of the concerns raised are about children.